Kvar-ispw17/kvar-ispw17.github.io-src/content/post/newalbum.md

 This album collected Kvar_ispw17's finest tracks from 2014 to 2017, released under artist name "Kvar Ispw17" (aka.
 Ki17).

-"Soul & Life" has 6 tracks added up to about 20 minutes:
+"Soul & Life" has 6 tracks added up to 23 minutes and 51 seconds.

 # Tracks' Information